nickatnight/fastapi-spam/README.md

 ## Usage

-Add the `TenHoursOfRedirect` middleware to your FastAPI app.
+Add the `TenHoursOfRedirect` middleware to your FastAPI app (or Starlette).

 ```python
 from fastapi import FastAPI